mabdolalizadeh/CEH/README.md

-with `python3 -m http.srever [port]` you can make a server in your directory for social engineering you can use `setoolkit` but remember you must be **root**. for remoting desktop you must use `seth`. you can clone it from [here](https://github.com/SySS-Research/Seth)
+with `python3 -m http.srever [port]` you can make a server in your directory for social engineering you can use `setoolkit` but remember you must be **root**. for remoting desktop you must use `seth`. you can clone it from [here](https://github.com/SySS-Research/Seth) we use `shelter` for put payload in another file.

 ### sql
 for getting username in sql use `' or 1=1;--` you can use `sqlmap` for checking database